All About Architectural Shingles

 Architectural shingles are composed of a heavy fiberglass mat base and ceramic-coated mineral granules that add texture and visual interest.
 Unlike traditional asphalt shingles, they contain no cutouts, but their lower portions are laminated with an additional asphalt layer.
 This creates the dramatic, three-dimensional look that gives them their name, while reinforcing their waterproof capability.
-Architectural roof shingles are relatively lightweight, and don’t require the extra structural support of the natural roofing materials they resemble.
+This roof shingle type is relatively lightweight, and don’t require the extra structural support of the natural roofing materials they resemble.

 Architectural Shingles Work With a Wide Array of Home Styles

 Newly constructed homes often feature dramatic rooflines with turrets, gables, or hip and ridge sections that architectural shingles complement nicely.
-Also, when architectural shingles are installed on these highly sloped roofs, water or snow can fall off easily.
+Also, when these types of shingles are installed on highly sloped roofs, water or snow can fall off easily.
 Architectural shingles are also a great option if you are exploring an upgrade to your existing roof as they can increase the aesthetic appeal of your home, as well as your overall home value.
-Two of the most popular types of architectural shingles are synthetic slate and cedar wood shakes:
+Two of the most popular types of these shingles are synthetic slate and cedar wood shakes:

-- Architectural shingles can imitates the look of slate without the weight issues that normally accompany this natural roofing material.
-Architectural roofing shingles do not require any additional roof support as slate would, saving you money on costly structural reinforcements for your home.
-Architectural shingles are made with composite material molded to mimic slate’s texture, dimensions, and appearance.
+- These popular shingles can also imitate the look of slate without the weight issues that normally accompany this natural roofing material.
+These roofing shingles do not require any additional roof support as slate would, saving you money on costly structural reinforcements for your home.
+This shingle type is made with composite material molded to mimic slate’s texture, dimensions, and appearance.

 - Architectural shingles can also simulate cedar wood shakes.
 These shingles are quite thick with random slots similar to real shakes.
 The products’ random colors and textures provide a terrific accent for steep roof planes, turrets, and gables.